NathanBastiaans/emmaphp/README.md

 EmmaPHP
 =======

-Extremely lightweight PHP Framework.
-Follows the MVC architecture
-It does some things as well.
+Extremely Lightweight PHP Framework focusing on rapid development of complex applications using as little code as possible.
 All in all it's pretty good, actually.

 Started 18th of June 2014.